dunamismax/bash/linux/ubuntu/_scripts/_to-to.md

 Prompt:

-Rewrite and enhance the following Python script using your best practices.
+Rewrite and enhance the following Python script using your best practices and template / instructions.
 The updated version should feature:
 	•	A fully interactive, menu-driven CLI using Rich for improved UX.
 	•	A numbered menu system with clear options and prompts.
 	•	Pyfiglet for a stylish ASCII banner at startup.